siderolabs/talos/website/content/docs/v0.10/Single Board Computers/rpi_4.md

 Remove the SD card from your local machine and insert it into the Raspberry Pi.
 Power the Raspberry Pi on, and wait at least 10 seconds.
 If successful, the green LED light will blink rapidly (forever), otherwise an error pattern will be displayed.
-If an HDMI display is attached then the screen will display green for success or red if a failure occurs.
+If an HDMI display is attached to the port closest to the power/USB-C port, the screen will display green for success or red if a failure occurs.
 Power off the Raspberry Pi and remove the SD card from it.

 > Note: Updating the bootloader only needs to be done once.